How To Ferment Vegetables Easily & Safley

 Salt, Whey, or Without Salt?

 One of the most popular choices is sea salt, followed by Himalayan (pink) salt.
 Pickling salt is usually highly processed and refined, so it’s not a good choice if you want natural salt.
 Kosher salt contains anti-caking agents, so you should avoid it.
 Finally, iodized salt (table salt) is not suitable because iodine prevents beneficial bacterial growth.
+I have also used fish sauce for some recipes.

 Salt draws the moisture out of vegetables and makes them crunchy, and prevents unfriendly bacteria growth.
 Salt speeds up the process, while fermenting veggies without salt is also possible, and it will be quicker.
 However, your veggies may be subject to mold.
 An alternative to salt is celery juice and other substitutes rich in minerals.